hsylin/TM-RobotArm-Calibration/README.md

 # TM_RobotArm_Calibration

-Eye-in-Hand Calibration Using Tsai-Lenz Method with TM Robot Arm and Realsense D435
+Eye-in-Hand Calibration Using Tsai-Lenz Method with TM Robotic Arm and Realsense D435

 ***
 ## **Introduction**

-This project implements an eye-in-hand calibration system using a TM Robot Arm and the RGB-D depth camera Realsense D435.
+This project implements an eye-in-hand calibration system using a TM Robotic Arm and the RGB-D depth camera Realsense D435.
 The Tsai-Lenz method is employed to perform hand-eye calibration, which aligns the robot's coordinate system with the camera's coordinate system.

 ## Prerequisite